Chia-Network/website/webroot/faq/faq.md

 + <b>Q: What does proof of time mean?</b>

-A: Technically proofs of time are also part of the farming, but those tend to be done by a few actors who don't get anything out of it directly.
+A: Proofs of time are the second step of farming.
+Proofs of time depend on a function that takes a certain amount of wall clock time to generate a proof, but that proof is canonically correct for the current block and can be quickly verified as correct by anyone in the network.
+Chia expects there to be a limited number of proof of time nodes as those nodes are not rewarded for coming up with the current block's proof of time.
+Only the farmer who had the best proof of space from his farm will be rewarded with Chia coin at each block.